ioccc-src/winner/next/guidelines.md

 There are more than 1 typos in this very sentence.
 </p>

-X client entries should be as portable as possible.
+X client submissions should be as portable as possible.
 Submissions that adapt to a wide collection of environments will be favored.
 For example, don't depend on a particular type or size of display.
 Don't assume the use of a particular browser.
 Instead assume a